laceshub/linked-data-viewer/README.md

 * `static` - Static content folder copied directly to the web-server.
 Contains fonts, images and CSS styles.
 * `tools`
     * `make-war.js` - Creates a WAR file ready to be deployed to a Tomcat web server.
+* `dist` - Application build results, both HTML and a .war file